ashamis/ashamis.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Alex Shamis.
 Currently, I am a Research Software Development Engineer at Microsoft Research in Cambridge UK and a PhD student affiliated with the Large Scale Distributed Systems group at Imperial College London.
-I am currently working on the intersection of security and security, on a still to be annouced blockchain related project.
+I am currently working on the intersection of security and security, on a still to be announced blockchain related project.

 Microsoft Research
 --------